 Certain lots in Sudden Valley were platted at elevations that are too close to the distribution reservoirs to have adequate gravity water pressure and require the installation of a booster pump to maintain adequate pressure.
-[Resolution No. 721]

-Lake Whatcom Water and Sewer District allows a credit for the cost of an individual water pressure booster pump, against water bills for existing homes in Sudden Valley that cannot achieve gravity pressure of 30 psi as determined by the District at the customer's side of the meter.
+The District allows a credit for the cost of an individual water pressure booster pump, against water bills for homes in Sudden Valley that cannot achieve gravity pressure of 30 pounds per square inch (psi) as determined by the District at the customer's side of the meter.
 The amount of the credit shall be determined by the District based upon its determination of reasonable cost, prior to installation of the booster pump, but shall not exceed the amount listed in the current Master Fees and Charges Schedule.
 The pump credit shall be allowed retroactively to those property owners whose lots meet the criteria above.
-[Resolution Nos.
-721, 778]

 Those accepting the water pump credit shall sign an appropriate release form that establishes that the property owner owns the pump, accepts full responsibility for its operation, maintenance, or replacement, and accepts the system water pressure "as is" from the District water system.
-[Resolution No. 721]
+[Resolution Nos.
+721, 778, 898]